 Special shout-out to Bertrand Productions for the awesome drone footage they provided.

-Enjoy the video and tell us what you think of the mural in the comments below.
+Enjoy the video above and tell us what you think of the mural in the comments below.